galacticcouncil/Basilisk-ui-old/README.md

 ### Presentational layer

 The presenational layer is used to present and transform the normalized data provided by the *composition layer*.
-It begins on the *dumb* component level, which are fed data via containers through props.
+It begins on the *dumb* component level, those are fed data via containers through props.
 Dumb components should be developed in isolation via *storybook* to fit the visual/layout/structural design requirements.
 Dumb components should only hold local state specific to their own presentational logic (e.g. `isModalOpen`), and should communicate with their respective parent components via props and handlers (e.g. `onClick / handleOnClick`).

+#### Testing

+Storybook components should be tested via playwright, as explained [here](https://storybook.js.org/docs/react/writing-tests/importing-stories-in-tests#example-with-playwright).

 Example: